jimkdev/solidjs-calendar/README.md

 # solidjs-calendar
-This is an app made with solidjs
+This is a calendar app made with solidjs

 ------------------------------